Dinorush/LTSRebalance/README.md

 ### What is Dinorush.LTSRebalance_KVFix?

 Basic ver: Northstar currently does not reload all the files it should when reloading mods via the mod menu.
 This mod fixes the problem if LTSRebalance is enabled/disabled, otherwise you may experience weird gameplay behavior or crashes.
-(Note: will cause a short "freeze" when loaded into MP)
+(Note: may cause a short "freeze" when loaded into MP)

 Technical ver: Northstar doesn't reparse weapon keyvalue files when reloading mods.
 This mod checks whether LTSRebalance is on and whether LTSRebalance keyvalue files are loaded.
 If it detects that these two checks do not match, it will attempt a `weapon_reparse` when possible.
 Otherwise, the user can get incorrect keyvalue desyncs during gameplay or even crashes for certain function calls that don't work in vanilla.